 Rolled Buttercream Fondant Recipe

-If you’re going to add color to your rolled buttercream fondant there’s another option where you can use butter instead of white shortening.
+If you’re going to add color to your rolled buttercream fondant there’s another option – you can use butter instead of white shortening.

-Rolled Buttercream stands up pretty well to heat, you can also keep it in the refrigerator if it’s tightly wrapped.
-The cakes coated with rolled buttercream can be decorated with buttercream or royal icing.
+Rolled Buttercream stands up pretty well to heat.
+You can also keep it in the refrigerator if it’s tightly wrapped.
+Cakes coated with rolled buttercream can be decorated with buttercream or royal icing.

-- Start with a large bowl or an electric mixer, stir together 1 cup of light corn syrup and the shortening.
-If you are using a stand mixer it’s recommended to use the dough hook attachment, if you are manually mixing, you can start then using a spoon and then knead with your hands as you add the powdered sugar.
+- Start with a large bowl or an electric mixer.
+Stir together 1 cup of light corn syrup and the shortening.
+If you are using a stand mixer it’s recommended to use the dough hook attachment.
+If you are manually mixing, you can start by using a spoon and then knead with your hands as you add the powdered sugar.